uciappdev/TracingGameAndroidApp-2015/README.md

-# ThePointThingUI
+# The Tracing App Thing!

-A temporary repository for the UI system of an Android game that is yet to be named!
+The main repository for the Tracing App produced by the UCI AppDev team for Spring 2015.